 Museums are some of the most popular tourist attractions in Colmar.
 There are many museums in Colmar with unique pieces of exhibits and discoveries to be explored by the tourists.
-Unterlinden Museum which is one of the main museums in Alsace houses the Isenheim Altarpiece-, a large collection of medieval, Renaissance and baroque Upper-Rhenish paintings and sculptures.
-Musée Bartholdi is another important museum located at the birthplace of Frédéric Bartholdi-the sculptor who designed the status of liberty.
+Unterlinden Museum which is one of the main museums in Alsace houses the Isenheim Altarpiece-, a large collection of medieval, Renaissance, and baroque Upper-Rhenish paintings and sculptures.
+Musée Bartholdi is another important museum located at the birthplace of Frédéric Bartholdi-the the sculptor who designed the statue of liberty.

 Colmar is also attractive to visitors because of its unique architectural landmarks.
 Some of the notable architectural wonders are Église Saint-Martin

 –the largest church of Colmar and one of the largest in Haut-Rhin and displays some early stained glass windows, several Gothic and Renaissance sculptures and altars, Église des Dominicains – displays Martin Schongauer’s masterwork La Vierge au Buisson de roses as well as 14th century stained glass windows and baroque choir stalls, Église Saint-Matthieu – displaying Gothic and Renaissance stained glass windows and mural paintings and the Couvent des Antonins –a 13th-century church notable for a richly ornate cloister.